-As Chairman, I would like to thank my fellow members on the Retirement System's Board, the retirement system staff, and all of the active and retired members for their support and interest in the Board's activities throughout the year.
-In 2021, Mathew Ciechon and Thomas Bozoian joined the Board, and Donald Pinard was reelected to the Board beginning in 2022.
-I would also like to take this opportunity to thank departing member Harry Ntapalis for contributing his time and talents to our organization to ensure that the issues and challenges of the future will be managed to the benefit of all stakeholders.
-I extend sincere appreciation and best wishes to Executive Assistant, Sandi Aboshar, and Executive Director, Gerard Fleury, both of whom retired in 2021.
-Together they served over 47 years with MECRS, providing service and reliability for which the organization has become known.
+As Chairman, I thank my fellow Board members, the retirement system staff, and all active and retired members for their support and interest in the Board's activities throughout the year.
+In 2022, we welcomed Donald Pinard's return to the Board, this time as a Citizen Representative.
+Michael Carpenter was elected as an Employee Representative, starting his term in 2023.
+I also take this opportunity to appreciate departing Trustee Thomas Bozoian for contributing his time and talents to our organization to ensure that the issues and challenges of the future will be managed to the benefit of all stakeholders.